bmunzenb/money/core/README.md

 | `PendingUpgrades`  | The Money database requires updates before it can be used.                                   |
 | `UnsupportedVersion` | The version of the Money database is not supported by the version of the core module in use. |

+Passing `true` for `autoInitialize` will automatically initialize a new database, otherwise a new database will return a `PendingUpgrades` object.

-When `PendingUpdgrades` is returned, you can all the `apply` function to apply the pending updates to the database schema.  `PendingUpgrades` also includes a property that denotes whether this is the first use of the database, which means the database has not yet been initialized for use with the core module.
+When `PendingUpgrades` is returned, call the `apply()` function to update the database schema.
+The `requiresInitialization` property will be `true` if the database does not yet have any version information.
+Call `apply()` to initialize the database with the latest schema.
+Once all updates are applied, the database is ready to use.

-*Note that when `PendingUpgrades` is returned and the `isFirstUse` property is `false`, you should request confirmation from the user before calling `apply` as performing a database upgrade is an irreversible operation.*
+*Note that when `PendingUpgrades` is returned and `requiresInitialization` is `false`, you should request confirmation from the user before calling `apply()` as performing a database upgrade is an irreversible operation.*

 Here is an example of handling the result of a Money database version check: